mapattacker/network/evolution.rst

     :alt: alternate text
     :figclass: align-center

+    From University of Michigan, Python for Data Science Coursera Specialization

 Variants of the small world model in NetworkX:

  • Small world networks can be disconnected, which is sometime undesirable.